Road Traffic

 authority;

-(b) the Minister for Children and Education in the case of the
+for Education and Lifelong Learning in the case of the parking places STHA3,

 (d) the